 Do I need a Certificate of Fitness?

-Depending on the type of building your camp is in, you may need a Certificate of Fitness.
+Depending on the type of building your camp is located in, you may need a Certificate of Fitness.
 Usually the Fire Department will inform you if one is needed.
-You can also find out from the building owner or management, if there is a person who already has the Certificate of Fitness.
+You can also inquire from the building owner or management, if there is a person on staff who already possesses the Certificate of Fitness.

 Certificate of Occupancy and Letter of No Objection Questions

 I am a returning camp; do I need a new Letter of No Objection?

 Letters of No objections are valid as long as the description of the program has not changed.